-Full Frame Bag: What It Is, and Whether You Actually Need One
+Full Frame Bag: What It Is, and How to Pick the Right One

 There's a lot of loose language around "full frame bag," "half-frame bag" and "frame bag."
-They are not the same thing, and buying the wrong one is a common, avoidable mistake.
-This guide explains each type in plain terms, tells you which rider each one suits, and is straight with you about what the Ridgeline Trail is — and what it isn't.
+They are not the same thing, and buying the wrong cut is a common, avoidable mistake.
+This guide explains each one in plain terms, tells you which rider each one suits, and shows you exactly where the Ridgeline Trail fits and what it carries.

 What a full frame bag actually means